Donald Rooum

 Donald Rooum (20 April 1928 – 31 August 2019) was an English anarchist cartoonist and writer.
-He had a long association with Freedom Press who have published seven volumes of his Wildcat cartoons.
+He had an extremely long association with the Freedom newspaper in London, to which he regularly submitted his Wildcat comic strips.

-In 1963 he played a key role in exposing Harold Challenor, a corrupt police officer who tried to frame him.
+In 1963 he played a key role in exposing Harold Challenor, a corrupt police officer who had unsuccessfully tried to frame him for carrying an offensive weapon, see below.

-Biography
+Early life and education

-Donald Rooum was born in Bradford.
+Donald Rooum was born in Bradford, Yorkshire.
 He registered as a conscientious objector but was pressured by his family into doing two years military service, starting January 1947.
 A resettlement grant following his discharge allowed him to study commercial design at Bradford Regional Art School from 1949 to 1953.
-Rooum's 1952 portrait by Frank Lisle, one of his lecturers of the time, is in Wakefield Gallery.
+A 1952 portrait of him by Frank Lisle, one of his lecturers at the School, is displayed in The Hepworth, Wakefield.

-From 1954 to 1966 Rooum worked as a layout artist and typographer in London advertising agencies, then as a lecturer in typographic design at the London College of Printing until 1983.
+From 1954 to 1966 Rooum worked as a layout artist and typographer in London advertising agencies.
+He then worked as a lecturer in typographic design at the London College of Printing until 1983.
 He studied life sciences at the Open University from 1973 to 1979, and was awarded a first class degree in 1980.
-He was elected Member of the Institute of Biology (incorporated into the Society of Biology in October 2009) and became a chartered biologist in 2004.
+He was elected Member of the Institute of Biology (incorporated into the Society of Biology in October 2009) and became a Chartered Biologist in 2004.

 Rooum lived with Irene Brown from 1954 to 1983 and they had four children: Josephine Anne (born 1956), Penelope Jane (born 1958 died 1960), Mathew Donald (born 1960) and Rebecca Jane (born 1962).

 Activism

 Rooum said that he first became interested in anarchism in 1944 when he visited Speaker's Corner in London while on a Ministry of Food scheme which used schoolboys to pick hops in Kent.
 He subscribed to War Commentary, thus beginning a connection with Freedom Press which continued for over sixty years.
 During that time he was a writer for and an editor of Freedom, the name to which War Commentary reverted after the end of the Second World War.

-In 1949, Rooum began to raise his profile in activist circles, participating in the annual anarchist summer school.
-The working title of Frank Lisle's 1952 portrait was The Anarchist.
-Rooum became an outdoor speaker Market Street, Bradford, then at Speaker's Corner.
+In 1949, Rooum attended the annual Anarchist Summer School, which was held that year in Liverpool, and in which he 'made a memorable impact on the anarchist movement in general.'
+He then became an outdoor speaker, initially in Market Street, Bradford, and later at Speaker's Corner.
 He was a founding member of the Malatesta Club, an anarchist social club and venue that opened in London on May Day 1954.
 Rooum and Irene Brown worked as volunteers there.

 In the long-running feud between Vernon Richards and Freedom on the one hand, and Albert Meltzer and Black Flag on the other, Rooum sided with Richards.